-The assertation that there is 'no such thing as a biological population at the estuary level' in the TR456 report is strictly true for some species, and untrue for others.
-Such a broad statement is entirely unhelpful.
+The assertion that there is 'no such thing as a biological population at the estuary level' in the TR456 report is true for some species, and untrue for others.
 Some fish do spend their entire life cycle in the estuary, others use the estuary for feeding, reproduction or over-wintering (Henderson et al. 1992).
+The report by Bird (2008) reviews the biology and ecology of 27 species that are dependent on the Severn Estuary SAC for at least some part of their life-cycle.
 The habitats found within estuaries are now understood to be Essential Fish Habitat, especially for juvenile fish, therefore the part of their life spent in the estuary is critical to the overall population.
+Similarly, species may have a critical ecological role within the estuary even if they do not spend their entire lifecycle within it.
+Community dynamics are therefore an entirely relevant ecological level of integration that are central to the consideration of Site Integrity.